 Each Unit of the financing consists of one common share and one non-transferable warrant.
-Each warrant entitles the holder to purchase one additional share at a price of \$0.10 for a period originally of 2 years ending January 30, 2019 has now been extended to January 30, 2020.
-Finder's fees paid under the financing consist of \$3,903 in cash and the issuance of 55,760 warrants exercisable at \$0.10 for two years.
+Each warrant entitles the holder to purchase one additional share at a price of \$0.10 for a period originally of 2 years ending January 30, 2019 has now been further extended to January 30, 2022.
+The company may accelerate the expiry date should shares trade at \$0.25 per share or greater for ten or more consecutive trading days.